NikosAlexandris/i.fusion.hpf/README.md

                   min: Minimum: 0.25
                   mid: Mid: 0.35
                   max: Maximum: 0.5
+          trim   Trimming factor
+                  Trimming factor to multiply the pixel size of the low resolution image.
+A factor of 1.0 should suffice.
 ```

 ## Remarks

--   requires (currently) manual color rebalancing (e.g. by using i.colors.enhance)

 -   easy to use, i.e.:
  * for one band `i.fusion.hpf pan=Panchromatic msx=${Band}`
  * for multiple bands `i.fusion.hpf pan=Panchromatic msx=Red,Green,Blue,NIR`

--   easy to test various parameters that define the High-Pass filter’s *kernel
-size* and *center value*
+-   easy to test various parameters that define the High-Pass filter’s *kernel size* and *center value*

 -   should work with **any** kind of imagery (think of bitness)

+-   the "black border" effect, possibly caused due to a non-perfect match of the high vs. the low resolution
+of the input images, can be trimmed out by using the `trim` option --a floating point "trimming factor"
+with which to multiply the pixel size of the low resolution image-- and shrink the extent of the output image

 Implementation notes
 ====================